-- A dimension dimensi dimension dimension dimension dimension dimension dimension dime - Construction, manufacturing, energy protection offered by various insurance products. - The growth and development of the insurance industry is dependent upon the es that is capable to provide the technical knowledge to insure professional and sound operation of this vital sector.
-For example, in the UK the insurance industry provided investments of 1.8 25% of the UK's total net worth. - As per the Central Bank of Bahrain (CBB) 2013 insurance report, the insurance industry generated BD 258.41 million in gross premium written. - The insurnace industry has injected investments funds into the financaial sector reaching BD 643.45 million. the number of employees in the Kingdom's insurance sector totaled 1,663 employee 66% of which are Bahraini national.
+- An insurance industry of adequate capacity and sound practices is a prerequisite for economic development. - Construction, manufacturing, energy and banking fields are supported by the protection offered by various insurance products. - The growth and development of the insurance industry is dependent upon the availability of qualified human resources that is capable to provide the technical knowledge to insure professional and sound operation of this vital sector.
+For example, in the UK the insurance industry provided investments of 1.8 trillion pounds which is equivalent to 25% of the UK's total net worth. - As per the Central Bank of Bahrain (CBB) 2013 insurance report, the insurance industry generated BD 258.41 million in gross premium written. - The insurnace industry has injected investments funds into the financaial sector reaching BD 643.45 million. the number of employees in the Kingdom's insurance sector totaled 1,663 employee 66% of which are Bahraini national.